opennetworkinglab/aether-onramp/README.md

 ## AMP - Aether Management Platform

 The AMP repository is responsible for building the Aether Management Platform, which includes Aether-ROC and a monitoring system.
-It utilizes the k8 repository as a submodule to create a multi-node cluster.

 To install AMP, follow these step-by-step instructions:

-1. Install the K8 cluster:
-   - Use the `make k8s-install` command to install the K8 cluster.

 2. Install ROC:
    - Specify the Helm charts for `atomix`, `onosproject`, and `aether_roc`.